php-amqplib/RabbitMqBundle/README.md

 The bundle implements several messaging patterns as seen on the [Thumper](https://github.com/videlalvaro/Thumper) library.

-All the examples expects a running RabbitMQ.
+All the examples expects a running RabbitMQ server.

 ## Installation ##